TheYoBots/Lishogi-Bot/README.md

   - `max_base`: The maximum base time for a game.
   - `min_base`: The minimum base time for a game.

-- `variants`: An indented list of chess variants that the bot can handle.
+- `variants`: An indented list of shogi variants that the bot can handle.
 ```yml
   variants:
     - standard